mohitmv/gen_cmake/tests/test_project1/README.md

-A simple and basic unit test of DepG
+A simple and basic unit test of gen_cmake

 Deps Graph: